AAghaei/gfbio-ontology/README.md

 * Discovery

-The ontology aims to provide anchors which allow to extend full text search queries for better search results extending the query with helpful concepts.
+The ontology aims to allow extending full text search queries for better search results.
+But it also provides anchors which can servea as a basis for creating a faceted navigation drill down.

 ## The core of the ontology